Triplet correlations in superconductor/antiferromagnet heterostructures: dependence on type of antiferromagnetic ordering: Superconducting order parameter in S/AF heterostructures: comparison between different types of AF ordering

 The suppression of the OP in S/AF heterostructures with $A$-type antiferromagnet is weaker, as it is expected from the consideration of triplet correlations induced in such systems.
 If the normal to the plane of ferromagnetic layers is oriented perpendicular to the interface (green curve in Fig.~\ref{fig:OP}), then according to Fig.~\ref{fig:3D}(d) weak conventional triplet correlations are induced.
 They suppress superconductivity, but the degree of the suppression is much weaker than for S/F heterostructures because of the lower amplitude of triplets in this case.
 If the normal to the plane of ferromagnetic layers is oriented parallel to the interface (red curve in Fig.~\ref{fig:OP}), then according to Fig.~\ref{fig:3D}(c) there no noticeable triplets in the system.
 Consequently, we observe very weak suppression of the superconducting OP.

+It is worth mentioning that for all curves presented in Fig.~\ref{fig:OP} the superconducitng OP at zero exchange field of the AF is smaller than the OP of the isolated superconductor, that is $\Delta(h=0)<\Delta_0$.
+The reason is that at $h=0$ the system is not equivalent to an isolated superconducting film with $\Delta = \Delta_0$.
+It is rather equivalent to the superconductor/normal metal heterostructure.
+The observed suppression of $\Delta$ with respect to $\Delta_0$ at $h=0$ is due to the leakage of the superconducting correlations into the N region.

 Although not presented in the figures, the suppression of the OP in homogeneous antiferromagnetic superconductors manifest the same general trends.
 The strongest suppression occurs in ferromagnetic superconductors \cite{Sarma1963} and in antiferromagnetic superconductors with $G$-type magnetic ordering at half-filling \cite{Bobkov2022}.
 However, in antiferromagnetic superconductors with layered magnetic ordering the suppression is very weak and the superconductivity can be fully destroyed only by extremely high exchange fields of the order of the Fermi energy, as it was already reported in \cite{Sukhachov2025}.
+The only difference of the antiferromagnetic superconductors from the thin-film S/AF heterostructures is the absence of the leakage of the superconducting correlations into the nonsuperconducting region.